kaustav-goswami/gapbs/README-SDM.md

 ## An explanation on how GAPBS work

+TL;DR: This section is only important if you want to understand/make changes to the source.

 I hope this section will be a good documentation for people who want to make changes to the GAPBS benchmark.

 1. Each graph kernel has a separate source file (`src/bc.cc` `src/bfs.cc` `src/cc.cc` `src/pr.cc` `src/tc.cc` `src/sssp.cc`)
 2. A graph is generated for each kernel first, based on the input provided by the user (`defined in src/command_line.h`).
-3. To understand how a new commandline argument is added, see the comments for specifying the host ID (-x).
+3. To understand how a new command line argument is added, see the comments for specifying the host ID (-x).
 4. The file `src/builder.cc` is pretty much responsible for creating the graph.
-    1. There are a bunch of unitlity functions to get the meta data of the graph.
+    1. There are a bunch of utility functions to get the meta-data of the graph.
     2. `pvector` is the data structures that GAPBS use everywhere which is defined in `src/pvector.h`.
-    3. The template DestID_ stores most of the graph information in *active* memory.
+    3. The template `DestID_` stores most of the graph information in *active* memory.
-    4. The first method called in builder class (BuilderBase; will just refer to as the builder class) to create a graph is `MakeGraph()`.
+    4. The first method called in builder class (`BuilderBase`; will just refer to as the builder class) to create a graph is `MakeGraph()`.
-    5. An EdgeList data type is used to create and store edge information of the graph.
+    5. An `EdgeList` data type is used to create and store edge information of the graph.
     6. If you want to use a synthetic graph, the Generator class' `GenerateEL()` method randomly generates an edge list.
     7. In my understanding, the version of GAPBS that I used (from/for gem5), the random seeds are the same, making the graph same across different runs.
     8. The method `MakeGraphFromEL()` is called with the el object, which was just created.
-    9. The variable `el` is simply passed around until the neighbors (neighs, DestID_) and index (index, DestID_ x DestID_) arrays are generated.
+    9. The variable `el` is simply passed around until the neighbors (neighs, `DestID_`) and index (index, `DestID_` x `DestID_`) arrays are generated.
     10. The neighs and index are created in `MakeGraphFromEL()` as null pointers in the beginning.
     11. A synthetically generated graph will NOT have the inv_* variables used (unless specified I guess).
     12. A graph read from a file WILL have them set.
     13. `needs_weights` is pretty much relevant for `sssp`.
-    14. MakeCSR() method assigns values to the neighs and index arrays.
+    14. `MakeCSR()` method assigns values to the neighs and index arrays.
     15. The size of neighs is `offsets[num_nodes_]`.
     16. The number of rows that index has is `offsets.size()`.
     17. The length of each row is variable.
-    18. MakeCSR() method creates an unoptimized copy of the graph in the memory.
+    18. `MakeCSR()` method creates an unoptimized copy of the graph in the memory.
-    19. The flow then goes back to the MakeGraph() method.
+    19. The flow then goes back to the `MakeGraph()` method.
     20. The `el` variable is destroyed as soon as the arrays are stored in the memory.
-    21. The Graph class onject `g` is initially initialized to pretty much NULL (see `src/graph.h` Graph::CSRGraph() constructor).
+    21. The Graph class object `g` is initially initialized to pretty much NULL (see `src/graph.h` `Graph::CSRGraph()` constructor).
     22. Command line parameters that are relevant are: graph file name (filename()), uniform(), `in_place_`, directed(), and weights.
-    23. There is an extra scope added to make sure that the EdgeList object `el` is deleted after the arrays are generated for the first time.
+    23. There is an extra scope added to make sure that the `EdgeList` object `el` is deleted after the arrays are generated for the first time.
     24. From what I understand, the Graph object stores the neighs and index within its scope.
-    25. `SquishGraph(Graph object)` is called with the Graph object `g`, which then calls SquishCSR method since hte graph is in CSR format.
+    25. `SquishGraph(Graph object)` is called with the Graph object `g`, which then calls `SquishCSR` method since the graph is in CSR format.
     26. Note that there are DestID_ pointers to the neighs and index arrays, which are used to squish the graph.
-    27. By squishing (in SquishCSR()), the author means to create an *optimized* copy of the graph to store in the memory (I might be wrong).
+    27. By squishing (in `SquishCSR()`), the author means to create an *optimized* copy of the graph to store in the memory (I might be wrong).
-    28. The final versions of neighs and index are generated in SquishCSR() method.
+    28. The final versions of neighs and index are generated in `SquishCSR()` method.
     29. The builder class' objectives are done.
 5. The graph's structure as a class is written in Graph class.
     1. The flow then goes to the Graph class in `src/graph.c`.